 Having spent the early portion of his foray into management yo-yoing between divisions with both Bury and Blackpool Shannon resolved to move abroad, where he would ultimately have greater levels of success, primarily with PAOK.
 He found himself in Thessaloniki having left Blackpool and immediately guided the club to their first ever trophy, winning the Greek Cup in 1972.

-The following season PAOK would ascend to 2nd in the league, their highest position in years as they finished two points behind – you guessed it – Olympiakos.
-The 1973/74 season was to be Shannon’s last with the club and although they slipped down the league table to 4th a second Greek Cup was won, whilst they also reached the quarter finals of the European Cup-Winners Cup, where they were eliminated by AC Milan despite a 2-2 draw at Toumba.
+The following season PAOK would ascend to second in the league, their highest position in years as they finished two points behind, you guessed it, Olympiakos.
+The 1973/74 season was to be Shannon’s last with the club and although they slipped down the league table to fourth, a second Greek Cup was won, while they also reached the quarter-finals of the Cup Winners’ Cup, where they were eliminated by AC Milan despite a 2-2 draw at Toumba.

 Koudas had been told to return to PAOK after years of controversy and enforced exile, while Shannon had found PAOK having departed England to begin an adventurous managerial journey.
 Together they led the club, founded by refugees in 1926 on the back of the Greco-Turkish war, into a new period of competitiveness whereby the club and its followers could, at least temporarily, shake off any feeling of inferiority or isolation.
 PAOK were an established contender within Greek football.

-Lorant moved on swiftly as PAOK managers tend to do, returning to his previous managerial home of Germany where he took charge of Eintracht Frankfurt, Bayern Munich and Schalke.
-He would, however, be welcomed back to PAOK for the 1980-81 season.
-Sadly, Lorant died of a heart attack whilst watching on from the touchline, as his team missed a penalty in a clash with Olympiakos on May 31, 1981.
+Lóránt moved on swiftly as PAOK managers tend to do, returning to his previous managerial home of Germany where he took charge of Eintracht Frankfurt, Bayern Munich and Schalke.
+He would, however, be welcomed back to PAOK for the 1980/81 season.
+Sadly, he died of a heart attack whilst watching on from the touchline, as his team missed a penalty in a clash with Olympiakos in May 1981.
 Trivially, PAOK would win through a Vasilis Vasilakos goal.
-The goal, and win, was dedicated to Lorant; the first manager to lead the club to the Greek league title.
+The goal, and win, was dedicated to Lóránt – the first manager to lead the club to the Greek league title.

-Four years later Greece qualified for their first international competition, beating the Soviet Union, Finland and Hungary to make it to Euro 1980.
+Four years later, Greece qualified for their first international competition, beating the Soviet Union, Finland and Hungary to make it to Euro 1980.
 Koudas now captained the national team whilst another Thessalonian; Alketas Panagoulias, managed it.
-The squad selected to represent Greece in Italy that summer included five PAOK players: Konstantinos Iosifidis, the Ioannis’s – Damanakis and Gounaris, Giorgos Kostikos and Koudas.
+The squad selected to represent Greece in Italy that summer included five PAOK players: Konstantinos Iosifidis, the Ioannis Damanakis and Gounaris, Giorgos Kostikos and Koudas.
 There were more PAOK players than those of any other club.
 It was the ultimate clarification of PAOK’s enhanced importance within Greek football.
-Greece drew 0-0 with West Germany having only lost to the Netherlands via a penalty kick, but they exited at the group stages, finishing bottom without a win and having scored just once.
+Greece drew 0-0 with West Germany having only lost to the Netherlands via a penalty, but they exited at the group stages, finishing bottom without a win and having scored just once.
 It was a breakthrough nonetheless.